-Along with three sandstone monuments in Bagan including Shwezigon Pagoda, Kyauk Gu U Min and Set Ku Taik in your Bagan travel to explore, Nanpaya Temple is another one in the collection of four Bagan monuments locating in the south of Manuha Image.
-It is also believed to have been used as Manuha’s prison although there is not much clear evidence supporting the legend.
+Along with three sandstone monuments in Bagan including Shwezigon Pagoda, Kyauk Gu U Min and Set Ku Taik in your Bagan travel to explore, Nanpaya Temple is another structure in the collection of four Bagan monuments locating in the south of Manuha Image.
+It is also believed to be the Manuha’s prison although there is not much clear evidence supporting the legend.

 » Nanpaya Temple’s Architecture

 Nanpaya temple was built of baked bricks in the inner walls and sandstones in the outer walls, which makes its structure distinctive and it is believed to be constructed in the late A.D.11th century or early A. D. 12th century on the palace site.

 All four pillars of the interior chamber were decorated with beautiful artworks, on which skillful craftsmen accomplished two stone reliefs of Brahma.
 The Brahmas were set in the lotus thrones and each of them has three heads.
 On the stone blocks were sculptures executed carefully.